 I was vaguely aware that there was severe weather in the forecast for much of Northern NY and Vermont.
 NYSkiBlog actually retweeted an NWS Albany tornado watch earlier in the day.
 Still, somehow I was surprised when I was engulfed by a brutal line of thunderstorms, driving on the Northway, south of Saratoga.

 The band of intense rain passed, but the wind was still howling.
-Our part of the southern Adirondacks was pretty ripped up with trees down everywhere, and I was force to make several detours.
+Our part of the southern Adirondacks was pretty ripped up with trees down everywhere, and I was forced to make several detours.
 At one point I helped two guys pull a nice sized pine off the road while the trees above us were cracking in the wind.
 I finally made it to our cabin and tried to sleep as the wind continued to crank.

 In the morning the wind had died when I woke a bit before sunrise.
 I packed up — with a gassed up chainsaw, just in case — and headed out.
 As usual I was early, so I stopped in town for breakfast.
 It was a beautiful sunny morning as I drove past the lowland farms into Vermont.